Hugh O'Neill, Earl of Tyrone: Exile

 The pope allowed the earls to reside at Palazzo Della Rovere on Borgo Vecchio, granting them a monthly pension of a hundred crowns.
 Philip III offered the collective sum of 700 ducats a month for the group of about 50 émigrés.
 The earls were displeased with the small size of their pension and their reduced lifestyles; they quickly found themselves in debt.
 Catherine became highly distressed by the Roman climate and her separation from her children, though Tyrone forbade her from relocating to Leuven.
 During his time in Rome, Tyrone attended papal ceremonies, visited catacombs and relics, ascended the Scala Santa on his knees, and made the traditional pilgrimage to the Seven Pilgrim Churches of Rome.
 In July 1608 Tyrconnell died of a fever, and by 1610, Tyrone's eldest sons Hugh and Henry had also died.
 Tyrone continued to petition Philip III for his assistance, including for help during O'Doherty's rebellion, but had no success.

 Tyrone quickly became disillusioned with his exile and yearned to return to his position in Ireland.
 For the rest of his life, he did not give up the possibility of returning to Ireland.
 English spies were monitoring Tyrone during this period.
 In 1613 the English Crown briefly discussed with Tyrone a potential reconciliation, but this fell apart as the political situation changed.
 Tyrone ceased his petitioning to Philip III by 1614 when he was threatened with losing his pension unless he remained silent.
 By this time, Tyrone was planning an ambitious return to Ireland with Spanish aid.
 In March 1615, he declared to Philip III that "rather than live in Rome, he would prefer to go to his land with a hundred soldiers and die there in defence of the Catholic faith and of his fatherland".
 In July he bemoaned that he would likely "die within four or six years" and he did not wish to die "without the consolation of dying fighting for my religion and the territories of my forebears".
+English spies reported that, after a good dinner, Tyrone liked to talk about the prospect of "a good day in Ireland".